Ruby data types

 In the output we see strings enclosed in quotes.
 This is the consequence

-of using the p method.
-The print and puts
+of using the p

 methods don't do this.

-Arrays and hashes
+Ruby arrays and hashes

 Arrays and hashes are collections of objects.
 They group objects into one place.

 Arrays are ordered collections of objects.
 Hashes are collections of key-value pairs.
-We will have a single chapter for both arrays and hashes.
+We have a single chapter for both arrays and hashes.
 The following example just gives a quick look at both containers.

 This is a quick example for a Ruby array and hash.